What is Slow Gaming?

 Slow Gaming vs Slow Games

-Why “Explorer” Doesn’t Cover It
+Why the “Explorer” type is close but Doesn’t Cover It

 Every player typology since Bartle has a piece of this – immersion, discovery, autonomy – but none describe the core behavior: a player deliberately refusing what the game asks them to do, to be in the world on their own terms.

-The Engagement Blind Spot
+The Engagement

-But think about what’s actually happening.
+This engagement still counts however.
 You chose to spend 3 hours in a world for no extrinsic reason.
 No XP, no progression, no social pressure.
 You’re there because the world itself is worth being in.
-That might be the deepest form of engagement a game can produce – and the metrics have no column for it.

 What Counts as Slow Gaming?